 Q100315: Using 'Parallel Shader Compilation Allowed' with Mari 3.3

-This article explains the function of 'Parallel Shader Compilation Allowed' available within Mari 3.3 and above, and what to expect when the option appears greyed out.
+This article explains the function of 'Parallel Shader Compilation Allowed' available in Mari 3.3 and Mari 3.4, and what to expect when the option appears greyed out.

 WHAT IS PARALLEL SHADER COMPILATION

 Parallel Shader Compilation is a new feature that was introduced in Mari 3.3v1, that allows artists to use several different Shader Compilation Modes in order to benefit from viewport optimisation and better overall performance.

 The 'Parallel Shader Compilation Allowed' option does not actually determine whether or not you are able to use Shader Compilation modes within Mari.
 Instead, this preference simply displays whether or not the NVidia driver you are currently using has an extension that allows Mari to spilt processes between multiple threads in order to compile the UI and Shader separately, resulting in a more streamlined performance.

 If you do wish to make use of Parallel Shader Compilation, you should ensure that you are using the latest NVidia drivers in order to benefit from this feature.
 The minimum driver requirements for this are as follows: